Skip to main content

 Verify the User Response Server Side

 By adding the client side code, you were able to render an hCaptcha widget that identified if users were real people or automated bots.
-When the captcha succeeded, the hCaptcha script inserted a unique token into your form data.
+When the challenge succeeded, the hCaptcha script inserted a unique token into your form data.

 To verify that the token is indeed real and valid, you must now verify it at the API endpoint: